 The growing interest in eco-friendly caskets is not just about aesthetics; it is driven by a deep-seated desire for environmental stewardship.
 Traditional funeral practices often involve materials that remain in the earth for centuries.
 In contrast, a wicker casket is designed to return to the earth naturally.

-Data from 2025 shows that consumer interest in natural burials has jumped to over 68%, up from 55% just a few years ago.
-This "mainstreaming" of green funerals has positioned willow and wicker as the gold standard for sustainable end-of-life care.
+Consumer interest in natural burials has grown substantially in recent years.
+This "mainstreaming" of green funerals has positioned willow and wicker as a leading choice for sustainable end-of-life care.

 Carbon Footprint and Environmental Impact

 One of the most compelling reasons to choose a willow coffin is its low carbon footprint.
-Manufacturing a traditional hardwood casket emits approximately 43.6 kg CO2e, while steel models are even more resource-intensive due to mining and smelting.
-A willow casket, however, emits only about 28.7 kg CO2e.
+Manufacturing a traditional hardwood or steel casket is resource-intensive: hardwood relies on slow-growing trees, while steel requires mining and smelting.
+A woven willow casket uses a fast-growing plant fiber and far less industrial processing, so its overall environmental footprint is generally much lower.

-Furthermore, willow is a rapidly renewable resource.
-Unlike oak or mahogany trees, which take decades to mature, willow can be harvested annually.
-This makes it a carbon-negative potential material, as the growing plants absorb more CO2 during their lifespan than is emitted during the weaving and transportation process.
+Willow is also a rapidly renewable resource.
+Unlike oak or mahogany trees, which take decades to mature, willow can be harvested year after year from the same plants.
+Because the growing plants absorb carbon as they regrow, well-managed willow is often described as a low-carbon or near-carbon-neutral material once weaving and transport are accounted for.

 Understanding the Materials: Willow, Bamboo, and Seagrass